digi-wolk/oss-license-auditor/ROADMAP.md

 - [x] **Quality Assurance**: Implement automated testing to ensure the quality of the project.
 - [x] **Continuous Integration (CI)**: Set up a CI pipelines to automatically check builds, tests, and code quality.
 - [x] **Code Coverage**: Add automated code coverage reports to ensure the stability and reliability of the project.
-- [ ] **Custom config files for definition of risky licenses**: Instead of relying on the default configurations, allow users to define their own configuration files to specify the licenses that they consider risky.
-- [ ] **Docker Image**: Create a Docker image for the project to allow users to run the Dependency License Analyzer in a containerized environment.
+- [x] **Docker Image**: Create a Docker image for the project to allow users to run the Dependency License Analyzer in a
-- [ ] **Publish Actions in GitHub Marketplace**: Publish the OSS License Auditor as a [GitHub Action in the GitHub Marketplace](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace) to allow users to easily integrate it into their workflows. automated dependency analysis as part of the build and testing process.
+- [?] **Publish Actions in GitHub Marketplace**: Publish the OSS License Auditor as a [GitHub Action in the GitHub Marketplace](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace) to allow users to easily integrate it into their workflows. automated dependency analysis as part of the build and testing process.
+- [?] **Refactor the code to improve maintainability**: Before adding new features, the code should be refactored to improve the maintainability of the project.
+Cli is the highest priority.
+- [ ] **Custom config files for definition of risky licenses**: Instead of relying on the default configurations, allow users to define their own configuration files to specify the licenses that they consider risky. containerized environment.
+- [ ] **License detection from Yarn**: Add support for detecting licenses from `yarn.lock` files.
+- [ ] **License detection from package.json if package-lock.json is not available**: Add support for detecting licenses from `package.json` files if `package-lock.json` is not available.
+- [ ] **License detection from requirements.txt**: Add support for detecting licenses from `requirements.txt` files.
 - [ ] **Documentation and Examples**: Provide detailed documentation and usage examples to help users get started with the Dependency License Analyzer.
-- [ ] **Refactor the code to improve maintainability**: Before adding new features, the code should be refactored to improve the maintainability of the project.
-- [ ] **License detection from requirements.txt**: Add support for detecting licenses from `requirements.txt` files.

 ## 2024
 - [ ] **GitHub Sponsors**: Enable GitHub Sponsors to allow users to financially support the project and its maintainers.